VUEngine/VBDE/readme.txt

       cygwin director
     - Made VBDE fully portable by removed remaining hardcoded paths from Notepad++ directory
+    - Added script to initialize user folder on first run
     - Updated VBJaEngine as well as its Barebone and Platformer Demo to v4.0